maria-gallego/deposits-up/README.md

 ## What further work could be done
 - A simple User Interface would be great to better interact with the application.
 It would just require input boxes to provide the values used to calculate the term deposit.
 - This would also facilitate error handling to give feedback to the user when an invalid value is provided.
 - If we were going to continue using the CLI to interact with the application, I would add validations here to prevent the user from providing invalid inputs like negative numbers.
-These validations only exist in the back-end.
+At the moment, these validations only exist in the back-end.
 - Currently, the user is only able to provide the investment term in years.
 I would like to give the possibility of providing an investment term in years and months e.g. 2 years and 5 months.
 - Allow the user to provide an investment term of less than 1 year.